Skip to main content

 Assigning local server tools to agents

-After connecting, go to the agent editor and select the tools you want to give the agent access to.
-Local server tools appear in the tool list prefixed with the server name.
+After connecting, open the agent editor (Agents → click your agent) and tick the tools you want this agent to use under the Tools section.
+Local server tools appear in the list prefixed with the server name (e.g. git__git_status).